Key Ideas about this Work of Art

-The subject of this three-panel painting, or triptych, is the angel Gabriel’s Annunciation to the Virgin Mary that she is to be the mother of Christ.
-His words to her, taken from Luke’s gospel (chapter 1:28), are inscribed in abbreviated Latin on the scroll between them, “Ave gra[tia] plena dominus tecum” (“Hail [Mary], full of grace, the Lord is with you”).
+The subject of this three-panel painting, or triptych (trip-tick), is the angel Gabriel announcing to the Virgin Mary that she is to be the mother of Christ.
+The Latin phrase on the scroll between the angel and the Virgin Mary translates to “Hail [Mary], full of grace, the Lord is with you.”

-The wings of the triptych, which close like shutters, have preserved the painting in excellent condition.
-They bear the likenesses of the donors of the work, the count and countess of Latour d’Auvergne, the donors who paid for the painting.
-The donors’ first names, Jean and Jeanne, are the French masculine and feminine equivalents of the name John and therefore link the subjects with their patron saints.
-On the left wing, John the Baptist wears a shirt made from rough animal hair, also known as a “hair shirt,” as a reminder of his sojourn in the wilderness, and holds a lamb that refers to his pronouncement, “Behold the Lamb of God,” which reveal Jesus as the subject of prophecy.
-On the right wing, John the Evangelist is identified by his chalice filled with poison.
+The two outer panels of the triptych, which close like shutters, have preserved the painting in excellent condition.
+These panels depict the Count and Countess of Latour d’Auvergne, the donors who paid for the painting.
+The donors’ first names, Jean and Jeanne, are the French masculine and feminine equivalents of the name John, which links them with their patron saints.
+On the left panel, John the Baptist wears a shirt made from rough animal hair, also known as a “hair shirt,” as a reminder of his journey through the wilderness.
+He holds a lamb to represent his famous words, “Behold the Lamb of God,” which reveal Jesus as the subject of prophecy.
+On the right panel, John the Evangelist is identified by his chalice, or large cup, filled with poison.
 According to legend he was challenged to drink a cup of poison to demonstrate the power of his faith.

-French verses on the banners above the donors offer prayers to the Virgin on their behalf.
-The verses on the left scroll refer to Gabriel’s annunciation and pray for the salvation of the count.
-The verses on the right request that the countess be blessed with children.
-Since the count and countess married in 1495 and are believed to have had their first child in 1498, the inscription dates the painting to about 1497.
+French verses on the banners above the donors offer prayers to the Virgin Mary on their behalf.
+The verses on the left scroll refer to Gabriel’s annunciation and pray for the salvation of the Count.
+The verses on the right request that the Countess be blessed with children.

-The painting is from the beginning of the Renaissance in France.
-The treatment of the landscape background extending across all three panels reveals the Renaissance interest in portraying biblical events in a natural setting.
-The hills and vegetation accurately depict both the locality of Auvergne, the province of the count and countess, and the traditional date of the Annunciation, March 25.
-Other hallmarks of the Renaissance style are the landscape and architecture’s recession into space and the shadows cast by the dove and the angel’s scroll.
-Some of the architectural details of the columns and capitals show that the artist had some familiarity with Italian Renaissance architecture, perhaps through engravings.
-Medieval symbols that survived into this period include the Holy Spirit entering the room in the form of a dove, the gilded rays of light emanating from the tiny figure of God in the window, and the white lilies, symbolizing the Virgin’s purity.
+This painting was created in the beginning of the Renaissance in France, when biblical events were often portrayed in a natural setting.
+The hills and other natural surroundings accurately depict the region of Auvergne.
+Key features of Renaissance style in this painting include the way the landscape and architecture recede into space and the shadows that are cast by the dove and the angel’s scroll.
+Some of the architectural details reveal the artist’s familiarity with Italian Renaissance architecture.
+Medieval symbols that survived into this period include the Holy Spirit entering the room in the form of a dove, the golden rays of light surrounding the tiny figure of God in the window, and the white lilies that symbolize the Virgin’s purity.

 tags: symmetry, symbolism, family, communication, meaning, order, pattern, narrative